Photo by Krzysztof Golik

 Trastevere Boutiques

-Trastevere (literally “beyond the Tiber”) is Rome’s most atmospheric neighborhood — the ancient Jewish and Christian quarter, the cobblestone streets, the abundant ivy-draped buildings, and the extraordinary restaurants (Da Enzo al 29, Tonnarello, Checco er Carrettiere — the genuine Roman trattoria tradition, preserved).
+Trastevere (literally “beyond the Tiber”) is Rome’s most atmospheric neighborhood — the ancient Jewish and Christian quarter, the cobblestone streets, the abundant ivy-draped buildings, and the wonderful restaurants (Da Enzo al 29, Tonnarello, Checco er Carrettiere — the genuine Roman trattoria tradition, preserved).

 Hotel Santa Maria — Trastevere Cloister